 The best way to build links is to write quality contents that are worthy of being linked to.
 The link also to other high-quality pages that are related to yours.
 Avoid buying links, in fact, run away from the temptation of buying links because Google will ultimately catch you and the consequences are never palatable.

 4. Don’t Try to Game the System

 This is related to the issues discussed above in respect of attempting to buy links to gain credibility in the eyes of Google and get higher ranks.
 The era when that worked is far gone.
-Any attempt to force Google to do anything in your favour can hurt you seriously.
-Just continue to put in your best, do your thing and don't worry about how much Google is impressed.
+Any attempt to force Google to do anything in your favor can hurt you seriously.
+Just continue to put in your best, do your thing, and don’t worry about how much Google is impressed.
 Your website will certainly be rewarded for the good work.

 5. Take Analytic Metrics Seriously

-Analytics will guide your on how your content and pages are performing.
+Analytics will guide you on how your content and pages are performing.
 Work to achieve good results for metrics like bounce rate, exit rate, dwell time, and site speed.
 Ensure that your website does not have errors.
 Use a custom error page to deal with 404 errors.

 6. Ensure Your Website is Mobile Friendly

 Google has become increasingly concerned about user experience.
 As more users turn to mobile devices to access the internet, mobile friendliness has become very important.
 Check your website for mobile usability issues in the Google search console.
 Google also has a tool for testing mobile friendliness.